 The primary purpose behind this classic lift is to strengthen a common problem area among triathletes.
 And that is the lower back.
 Having a strong low back is essential for any endurance athlete.
 It’s also one of the most challenging areas to strengthen, as most core and midsection movements focus on the front-facing abdominal muscles.

 Unfortunately, deadlifts are rarely done by endurance athletes.
-It’s one movements that’s inadvertently viewed as a lift exclusive to powerlifters and bodybuilders.
-But in reality, it’s one of the most effective strength movements that helps build a resilient low back, as well as stronger legs, glutes, and other bike-run muscle groups.
+It’s one movement that’s inadvertently viewed as a lift exclusive to powerlifters and bodybuilders.
+But in reality, it’s one of the most effective strength movements that help build a resilient low back, as well as stronger legs, glutes, and other bike-run muscle groups.

 The difference in using deadlifts for endurance is the amount of weight being used.
 Unlike powerlifters who might perform just 3-5 repetitions at a high weight, triathletes should keep the weight low-to-moderate, and perform over 20 repetitions.
 Additionally, deadlifts should be performed with optimal form, keeping the weight and hips back, knees stable, and back straight.
 Below is a short video that demonstrates proper deadlift form.

-The key takeaway is having clear intentions behind each training session.
+The key takeaway is having clear intentions behind each strength training session.
 It’s no question that triathletes need to invest hours doing steady-state endurance training to build aerobic capacity.
-But when it comes to strength training, there are ways to incorporate endurance and high-intensity cardiovascular benefits.
-Again, it usually comes down to achieving a higher volume of repetitions (rather than doing just 3-5 higher weight reps).
-In turn, as you near the top of a grueling climb, your body will be acclimated to the intense cardiovascular output and you’ll be able to power through with greater ease and confidence.
+But when it comes to strength training, there are ways to incorporate high-intensity and occasionally heavy-weight exercises for greater power.